 ∆G=∆H - 298.15 K (S[Gly∙H2O] - S[Gly] - S[H2O])

-where ∆H is taken from Table 3 column I, S[Gly∙H2O] is taken from Table 2 column L, and S[Gly] and S[H2O] are taken from Table 1 column K.
+where ∆H is taken from Table 3 column I, S[Gly∙H2O] is taken from Table 2 column L, and S[Gly] and S[H2O] are taken from Table 1 column K. Note here that the entropy values must be converted to units of kcal mol-1 during this step.

 We now have the necessary quantities to compute the atmospheric concentrations of hydrated glycine as shown in Step 6.
 The results should resemble the data shown in Table 4, but small numerical differences are to be expected.
 Table 4 shows the formulation of the system of six equations in Step 6.2 into one matrix equation and its subsequent solution.
 We start by acknowledging the fact that the system of equations can be written as